 The project in Bristol has gone down so well that this week (which, aptly, is Mental Health Awareness Week) it secured NHS funding to help men in London who are deemed at risk of suicide.

 Belcher is frequently surprised how eager people are to open up.
 “In every terrible situation, there’s invariably one thing that makes you giggle and think: ‘Gosh, this is really awful, but it’s also kind of funny’.
-That’s the one thing that people always want to talk to me about,” she told Positive News.
+That’s the one thing that people always want to talk to me about,” she said.

 Read the full story here.